guyanik/climate-change-forecast/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-- Berkeley Earth for providing the temperature dataset
+- [Berkeley Earth](https://berkeleyearth.org/) for providing the temperature dataset
-- Kaggle for hosting the data
+- [Kaggle](https://www.kaggle.com/) for hosting the data
-- Leandro Rabelo for the initial inspiration
+- [Leandro Rabelo](https://www.kaggle.com/code/leandrovrabelo/climate-change-forecast-sarima-model/notebook) for the initial inspiration